cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

       × VotingRule-1B s t
 ```

-VR-2A: The last certificate a party has seen is from a round at least R rounds back
+- `VR-2A`: The last certificate a party has seen is from a round at least $R$ rounds previously.
+This enforces the chain-healing period that must occur before leaving a cool-down period.

 ```agda
     VotingRule-2A : RoundNumber → T → Set